TransparentHealth/mu2/transport/ttt-configuration.md

 Appendix I - How to update the TTT release on a server
 ------------------------------
 The steps above that are involved in updating a release of the TTT on a server are:

-6. Download and Install the ttt war
+Step 6 - Download and Install the ttt war

-8. Install Certificates in the TTT
+Step 8 - Install Certificates in the TTT

-11. Restart and Test the Server
+Step 11 - Restart and Test the Server

-For a more detailed explanation, please see below.
+Here is a quick summary of these steps in case you only want to UPDATE the tool.

 1. Replace the old TTT .war file with the new one.
 2. Restart the server in order to install the file that you just copied.
 This will regenerate the WEB-INF directory for the web application.
 3. Re-installing certificates in the TTT webapp directory can be done easily by using the script install-certs-from-default.
+The script is configured to be used only on transparenthealth.com.

     sudo bash /home/ubuntu/install-certs-from-default.sh